 Building Bridges: Women in the Peace Corps

-In this series, we focus on the stories of women who said yes to helping, leaving their comfort zone and what they knew to embrace new challenges and make friends from different cultures.
+In this post, we focus on the stories of 30 women who said yes to helping, leaving their comfort zone and what they knew to embrace new challenges and make friends from different cultures.
 Each woman we talk to has her own way of looking at things, a strong sense of purpose, and a strong desire to change the world.

 Camden posing with a lot of young students in a classroom in Armenia.
 She is one of our Women in the Peace Corps series called "Building Bridges"